Icom IC-R8600 "Wide Band" SDR / DSP

 minus 15%.
 That puts the low end at 11.73 volts, and sure enough as one

-goes around this voltage the receiver stops operating.
+goes a bit below this voltage the receiver stops operating.
 I wanted to see

-a .5 volts (half a volt) buffer above that, so we went with a setting of 12.2 volts
+a .5 volts (half a volt) buffer above the low end specification , so we went with a setting of 12.2 volts

 (adjustment made with the IC-R8600 on / as loaded to the host Astron RS-12A power supply).